PumpkinBear111/quixl/README.md

 >64x64 - **5**
 128x128 - **6**
 >
 > These are the same values as above in "Change Size Commands"

-## Footnotes
-**1 - This feature is only available on Windows devices.**
+> **watermark** - If you enable the watermark, this will be the text and font-size displayed.
+There are two subvalues you can control here.
+> They are listed as the following:
+>> **text** - The string of text shown as the watermark
+> **font-size** - The font size used as a numeric value